HyeonuPark/Snark-lang/README.md

 Snark's main purpose is to integrate modern JavaScript's features with language syntax, without breaking most of idiomatic patterns.

-Additionally, Snark adds bunch of cool features which makes it easy to use such modern techniques.

 ## Overview

 ```